b0mbie/gmod-one-shot-protection/README.md

 # Console variables
 To set a console variable, simply type `console_variable_name "variable_value"` in the console, or create a `.cfg` file in the `garrysmod/cfg` directory.
-A list of ones provided by the addon follows.
+A list of ConVars provided by the addon follows.
 ## `mp_one_shot_protection`
 `1` enables the mechanic, `0` disables it.
 ## `mp_one_shot_invuln_period`